Plan and implement a developmentally appropriate program for literacy in kindergarten. Read about everything you need to

 - a motion that we can attach to it (Jolly Phonics or Animated Literacy both have versions),

 - other words that start with that letter or have it in it.

 They not only include the letter and a real-life picture, but the sound as well.

 You can also use a slide deck like this to help guide you when you are doing your phonics routine and uses the same fonts and images as the poster.

 Teaching phonological awareness is probably the most important part of teaching students how to read.
 However, there are so many different skills embedded into it – from blending to segmenting.
 This seemed really overwhelming to plan and implement.
 So I had my principal order me a resource: Heggerty!

 I have heard so many good things about this resource that I knew it would be a great fit for me this year.
 It will really help me ensure I am meeting the needs of all my students.

 I love that it is 10-15 minute daily lessons that build phonological awareness all year.

 Vocabulary is another area that can be taught through picture books, mentor texts and shared reading.
 Picking texts that have rich vocabulary is imperative for our students to grow their own vocabulary.

 Another important aspect to teaching literacy in kindergarten students how to read is looking at sight words.
-These are words that students cannot decode on their own using their phonics skills.
+These can be words that students cannot decode on their own using their phonics skills.